 - Patricia Pons, Javier Jaén.
 Enabling Embodied Interactions in Playful Environments for Animals.
 Proceedings of The Third International Congress on Animal Computer Interaction – Doctoral Consortium, 2016.

 Depth-based cat tracking system

 If we want to develop environments whose interactive devices adapt to the animals’ behaviors and preferences, we need a way of capturing the animals’ movements unobtrusively (without using a harness nor a wearable device, allowing the animal to move and interact freely and in a natural way).
-For this purpose, we have developed a depth-based tracking systems capable of detecting a cat’s position, body posture and orientation.
+For this purpose, we have developed the first depth-based tracking system capable of detecting a cat’s position, body posture and orientation using computer vision and machine learning techniques.
 This tracking system would allow us to create engaging and realistic games using technological artifacts which adapt to the detected cat’s postures and field of view.

 - Patricia Pons, Javier Jaén, Alejandro Catalá.
 Assessing machine learning classifiers for the detection of animals’ behavior using depth-based tracking.
 Expert Systems with Applications (in press).

 - Patricia Pons, Javier Jaén, Alejandro Catalá.
 Developing a depth-based tracking systems for interactive playful environments with animals.
 12th International Conference on Advances in Computer Entertainment Technologies – Second International Congress on Animal Human Computer Interaction, 2015.

 Tangible User Interfaces for Animal Enrichment

 Study and recognition of cats’ playful preferences and behavior